tidyverse/dplyr/tests/testthat/_snaps/vec-case-match.md

       vec_case_match(1, haystacks = list(1), values = 2)
     Condition
       Error in `vec_case_match()`:
-      ! `values` must be a list, not a number.
+      ! `values` must be a list, not the number 2.

 # `needles_arg` is respected